UoMResearchIT/shell-programming-course/_episodes/04-subshells_and_functions.md

 ~~~
 {: .language-bash}

-Functions must be declared before they are used, and as a simple code block within the
+Functions must be declared before they are used, and as they are a simple code block within
-shell process, can read, modify, and create all variables within the shell.
+the shell process, can read, modify, and create all variables within the shell.
 ~~~
 var1='E'
 examplechange () { var1='D'; }